QUATE General Information

 Since the QUATE Exam requires knowledge and experience, it is recommended that candidates with a bachelor’s degree in biomedical science or laboratory medicine have seen 5000 LBC or conventional cervical samples.

-For example, entry to the UK Certificate in Cervical Cytology Examination, on which the Aptitude Test is based, requires candidates to have seen 5000 LBC cervical samples and completed 2 years training in cervical cytology.
+For example, entry to the UK Certificate in Cervical Cytology Examination, on which the Aptitude Test is based, requires candidates to have seen 5000 LBC cervical samples and completed 2 years of training in cervical cytology.

 To view the Form for Application click here: APPLICATION FORM